Polotrek/VPN-on-docker/README.md

 All steps necessary to set these container up are integrated into this script.
 Just follow the information shown on your screen during installation.

-only thing to do before running the script, is to change the IPSec Server credentials in the header of this script under "## IPSec Server Credentials ##" to your desired values.
+Only thing to do before running the script, is to change the IPSec Server credentials in the header of this script under "## IPSec Server Credentials ##" to your desired values.

 check_vpn_status_v1.1.sh:
 This script allows you to check the current status of installed VPN servers as well as getting additional information.